MohamedGouda99/zabbix/README.md

 role configures the official apt repository directly rather than installing the `zabbix-release` package.
 The signing key is fetched to `/usr/share/keyrings/zabbix.gpg` and referenced with the `signed-by=` option to avoid `apt-key` deprecation warnings.
+The `mariadb` role downloads the MariaDB signing key to `/usr/share/keyrings/mariadb.gpg` and configures the repository with the same `signed-by=` syntax.
 MariaDB packages also come from the Jammy archive.
 It can
 deploy the following components: